 A line can be drawn from Cook’s first voyage to the Treaty of Waitangi.
 In his instructions to Cook, the Earl of Morton, president of the Royal Society, stated that any 'natives' he encountered were to be regarded as ‘the natural, and … legal possessors of the several Regions they inhabit’, and that their voluntary consent would be needed before any of their lands were occupied by Europeans.

 If Europeans viewed Cook’s discoveries as momentous, for many Māori it must have seemed only a brief interlude in the normal course of life.
 Once their initial astonishment had passed, Māori dealt with the newcomers much as they dealt with Māori of other tribal groups.

-Cook and his companions also discovered Polynesia, although the name did not become current until the 19th century.
-The three voyages touched all three corners of the Polynesian triangle – Hawaii, Easter Island and New Zealand – and Cook and his associates recognised that ‘the same nation’ was spread over a vast extent of ocean.
+Cook's three voyages touched all three corners of the Polynesian triangle – Hawaii, Easter Island and New Zealand – and Cook and his associates recognised that ‘the same nation’ was spread over a vast extent of ocean.
 The scientist Johann Reinhold Forster, who travelled on the second voyage, identified what became known as the Austronesian language group.

 New Zealand and Britain